 We never did hear back from him or anyone else, though we continued to follow up for six months to no avail.
 More energy wasted, more dead ends.

-Greg now understood, viscerally, what it meant when you found yourself on the wrong side of the power structure.
+Jonathan now understood, viscerally, what it meant when you found yourself on the wrong side of the power structure.

 Unsurprisingly, the case began to seep into our everyday lives.
-Greg was in Chicago for the summer, living in Hyde Park and teaching, and he began to study the history of policing and the sociology of police violence.
+Jonathan was in Chicago for the summer, living in Hyde Park and teaching, and he began to study the history of policing and the sociology of police violence.
 The ordeal made him want to know more about the force we were dealing with, and he found himself drawn into an area of research that was intensely personal.
-If some upper-middle-class academics tended to talk about the power of the state on an intellectual level, Greg now understood, viscerally, what it meant when you found yourself on the wrong side of the power structure.
+If some upper-middle-class academics tended to talk about the power of the state on an intellectual level, Jonathan now understood, viscerally, what it meant when you found yourself on the wrong side of the power structure.

-As Greg dug deeper into the historical context of their assault, Matt focused more intently on the investigation and every aspect of the legal proceedings, trying to resurrect the fading hope that there would be justice at the end of this ordeal.
+As Jonathan dug deeper into the historical context of their assault, Matt focused more intently on the investigation and every aspect of the legal proceedings, trying to resurrect the fading hope that there would be justice at the end of this ordeal.
 His efforts only led to hurt, sometimes in sad ways and sometimes in comical ones.
 There was a period when Matt firmly believed all cops were corrupt, which led to a horrible fight with his mother and sister.
 He also tried to get a tattoo of a mantra that had been running through his head—"You Tried to Kill My Spirit"—but that attempt at empowerment was somewhat muted by the alternate spelling of "spirit" the artist went with.
 When you see "Sprit" on your body you can laugh or cry.
 That time, we laughed.

 Moments of levity never lasted long.
 In September 2011, we were deposed individually by the city's lawyers in a staid corporate boardroom in a downtown high rise.
 The team of attorneys facing us across the table—suited, cocky, aggressive—perfectly embodied the kind of institutional authority we had to overcome.
 They were joined by the uniformed cops, who were there in civilian clothes watching silently—presumably paid by tax dollars for time spent in legal proceedings—for the entire two-day affair.